pritha-intelliB/paymentintegration/README.md

 #Install Ionic and cordova globally

-npm install -g cordova
+-npm install -g cordova,

-npm install -g ionic
+-npm install -g ionic

 #steps to run the project in browser